Kenya Moore Relying On ‘RHOA’ Co-Stars To Move On From Violent Matt Jordan?

 The Real Housewives of Atlanta star Kenya Moore has gone through quite the season this year, as she’s dealt with some serious issues.
 While Kenya felt that she had found love with Matt Jordan last year, she revealed that her relationship had taken a horrible turn when they weren’t filming the show.
 Back in May of last year, she revealed that he had been violent on a trip to Mexico and he had tried to kick in a hotel door.
-As it turns out, this incident tainted their relationship and Kenya was never able to move on completely.
+As it turns out, this incident tainted their relationship, and Kenya was never able to move on completely.

 According to a new Bravo report, The Real Housewives of Atlanta star Kenya Moore is now hinting that she’s bonding with her co-stars during this Matt Jordan drama.
 On the show, she pointed out that she was ready to leave the relationship behind and to get a smile on her face again, she went to Kandi Burruss’ restaurant opening.

 Kenya didn’t exactly open up about her struggles on the show with the ladies, but they know she’s going through quite a bit.
-But in her blog for the show, Moore revealed that she’s having a hard time dealing with the emotions, as she watches the scenes with Matt again.
+However, in her blog for the show, Moore revealed that she’s having a hard time dealing with the emotions, as she watches the scenes with Matt again.
 While she’s emotional in her Bravo blog, Kenya Moore is focusing on her co-stars on social media.

 The fit from #rhoa and @kandi #olg #oldladygang